Breakdown points of Fermat-Weber problems under gauge distances: Uniform robustness for norms

 We already remarked that $\EH_\gamma(A)$ is generally unbounded when $\gamma$ is strictly convex.
 In fact, we will show that we need this property only locally.

-\begin{definition} We call a gauge $\gamma$ \emph{locally strictly convex} at $p\in\partial B_\gamma$ if for every $q\in\partial B_\gamma\setminus\{p\}$ and $\lambda\in(0,1)$ we have $\gamma\left((1-\lambda)p+\lambda q\right)<1$. \end{definition}
+\begin{definition} We call a gauge $\gamma$ \emph{locally strictly convex} at $p\in\partial B_\gamma$ if for every $q\in\partial B_\gamma\setminus\{p\}$ and $\lambda\in]0,1[$ we have $\gamma\left((1-\lambda)p+\lambda q\right)<1$. \end{definition}

-The definition is equivalent to the property that the open segment $(p,q)$ belongs to the interior of $B_\gamma$ for every boundary point $q$ which is different from $p$.
-Due to the convexity of $\gamma$, it is sufficient to check this property only for $q$ belonging to a neighbourhood of $p$.
+The definition is equivalent to the property that the open segment $]p,q[$ belongs to the interior of $B_\gamma$ for every boundary point $q$ which is different from $p$.
+Due to the convexity of $\gamma$ and Jensen’s inequality, it is sufficient to check this property only for $q$ belonging to a neighbourhood of $p$.